Cover photo for Charles Barto's Obituary

 Charles Barto

-Charles grew up in Diana, Tx. and was a Graduated of Diana High School Class of 1977 where he was a member of the Eagle Band as a tuba player.
+Charles grew up in Diana, TX. and was a Graduate of New Diana High School Class of 1977 where he was a member of the Eagle Band as a tuba player.

-At an early age Charles learned all the working process of a cattle ranch and by the age of 12 he was in charge of raking and hauling hay during the summer.
+At an early age, Charles learned all the working processes of a cattle ranch and by the age of 12 he was in charge of raking and hauling hay during the summer.
 He was a self-taught heavy equipment operator, welder and was competent in any other skill that he needed to get done.

 Charles worked many years for a local hardware store, building houses, hauling materials and doing dirt work.
-For a time he worked with the City of Longview as an equipment operator then went on to spend many years at Trinity Industries of Longview as a welder, and assembling railroad tank cars.
+For a time he worked with the City of Longview as an equipment operator, then went on to spend many years at Trinity Industries of Longview as a welder assembling railroad tank cars.
 Still today there are many tank cars rolling throughout the United States with his coded initials.

 After retirement, "Bud" concentrated on woodworking.
-He enjoyed taking rough oak lumber planning it down to size and building beautiful frames, cabinets and furniture.
-He took great pride in his fully set up woodworking shop, set up in his backyard.
-One of his many interest was canning and he had a unique canned goods storage system and platform bed full of doors and drawers of his many canned goods.
+He enjoyed taking rough oak lumber planing it down to size and building beautiful frames, cabinets and furniture.
+He took great pride in his full woodworking shop, set up in his backyard.
+He designed a unique canned goods storage system and platform will doors and drawers.

-Charles is preceded in death by his parents Kenneth and Twila Barto of Diana, Tx., He is survived by his wife Marie and her son Chance.
-Two sister's Kathy Henson of Gilmer and nephew's Ben and Daniel, Kris Ray and husband George of Prior Lake, MN. and niece Susan.
+Charles is preceded in death by his parents Kenneth and Twila Barto of Diana, TX.
+He is survived by his wife, Marie, and her son Chance.
+Two sisters Kathy Henson of Gilmer and nephews Ben and Daniel and Sister Kris Ray and husband George of Prior Lake, MN. and niece Susan.

 The family would like to thank Marshall Hospice for their outstanding care especially Kim and Courtney.